urwa99/Oslo_PhD/README.md

+#How to use#
+- Make sure you have healpy, pysm, and pymaster installed
+- Run the notebooks!

 # 01_ILC in pixel space
 Internal Linear Combination of simulated CMB maps and foregrounds in pixel space Linear combination of component maps: